johnnycashpersonal/juck-stack/docs/HOWTO-assembler.md

 ```

 I will leave it to you to write the Python code.
 We can
-start a unit test suite to check it:
+start a unit test suite to check it.
+Once again we will
+place `test_assembler_phase1.py` in the `tests` directory.

 ```python
 """Unit tests for assembler phase 1"""